How Manufacturers Can Use Price Optimization to Grow Profits

 Ultimately, a business, especially a manufacturing business, succeeds by producing a product and then selling that product to a customer for more than it costs to make the product.
 It’s that simple, right?
 Unfortunately, not.
 Even in the most basic manufacturing businesses, many factors make the process more complicated.

 What if that price is more than your customers want to pay?
 The challenge moves to cost reduction or product improvement.
-If you set your price lower that your customers are willing to pay, you are leaving profits on the table.
+If you set your price lower than your customers are willing to pay, you are leaving profits on the table.
 It is critical to understand the market, so you’re pricing your product at the level to meet the competitive landscape.

 Price optimization is the process of finding the right price level so that you can sell the most product at the greatest profit margin.
 Set your prices too high, and individual sales profits will be high, but the sales volume will be too low.
 Set your prices too low, and the unit sales volumes might be high, but costs increase and profitability suffers.
 An optimal price matches the customers’ value expectations for the perfect balance in the spectrum.